Aldershot

-Aldershot is known as the "Home of the British Army", a connection which led to its rapid growth from a small village to a Victorian town.
+Aldershot is known as the Home of the British Army, a connection which led to its rapid growth from a small village to a Victorian town.

 History

 Early history

-The name may have derived from alder trees found in the area (from the Old English 'alder-holt' meaning copse of alder trees).
+The name is likely to have derived from alder trees found in the area (from the Old English 'alor-sceat' meaning copse, or projecting piece of land, featuring alder trees).
 Any settlement, though not mentioned by name, would have been included as part of the Hundred of Crondall referred to in the Domesday Book of 1086.

 The Church of St Michael the Archangel is the parish church for the town and dates to the 12th century with later additions.
 There was almost certainly an earlier church on the site.
 Cistercian monks from the nearby Waverley Abbey established granges or farms on their outlying estates, including one at Aldershot by 1175 for sheep grazing.
 We do not know when monks from the Abbey first came to Aldershot but the first documentary evidence is from 1287 when the Crondall Rental records that at 'Alreshate the Monks of Waverlye hold 31 acres of encroachment'.
 This area ran from the church of St Michael's down to the area around the present Brickfields Country Park while the grange itself was near the church.
 John Norden's map of Hampshire, published in the 1607 edition of William Camden's Britannia, indicates that Aldershot was a market town.

-Prior to 1850, Aldershott was little known.
-The area was a vast stretch of common land, a lonely wasteland unsuitable for most forms of agriculture with scant population.
-As it existed at the time of the Domesday Survey in 1086, the extensive settlement of Crondall in the north-east corner of Hampshire was certainly Scandinavian, for among the customs of that great manor, which included Crondall, Yateley, Farnborough, and Aldershot, that of sole inheritance by the eldest daughter in default of sons prevailed, as over a large part of Cumberland, and this is a peculiarly Norse custom.
+The area was a vast stretch of sparsely populated common land, considered unsuitable for most forms of agriculture.
+Aldershot, Crondall, Farnborough, and Yateley were all part of the manor of Crondall in the north-east corner of Hampshire.
+Crondall manor is mentioned in the Domesday Survey in 1086.
+It was probably Scandinavian in origin, judging by the ruling family's practice of granting sole inheritance to the eldest child regardless of sex, rather than to the eldest son.

-The first recorded mention of the manor of Aldershot is in 1573 in the will of Sir John White of Aldershot (c1512–1573), alderman of London and knighted when he became Lord Mayor of London (1563-4).
+The first recorded mention of the manor of Aldershot is in 1573 in the will of Sir John White of Aldershot (c1512–1573), alderman of London who was knighted when he became Lord Mayor of London (1563-4).
 He left Aldershot Manor to his son Sir Robert White of Aldershot (died 1599).
-He in turn left the manor to be divided between his two daughters, Ellen the wife of Sir Richard Tichborne and Mary, the wife of Sir Walter Tichborne, brother of Richard.
+He, in turn, left the manor to be divided between his two daughters, Ellen the wife of Sir Richard Tichborne and Mary, the wife of Sir Walter Tichborne, brother of Richard.
 The 18th-century jurist Charles Viner lived in the town and printed his A General Abridgment of Law and Equity on a press in his home.
 In the 18th century, the stretch of the London to Winchester turnpike that passed through Aldershot between Bagshot and Farnham (now known as the Farnborough Road) was the scene of highway robberies.
 At one time it had "almost as bad a reputation as Hounslow Heath".
 Dick Turpin is said to have operated in the area having his headquarters nearby in Farnborough, and there were sightings of Spring-heeled Jack.